nlohmann/json/README.md

 - [Eric Cornelius](https://github.com/EricMCornelius) pointed out a bug in the handling with NaN and infinity values.
 He also improved the performance of the string escaping.
 - [易思龙](https://github.com/likebeta) implemented a conversion from anonymous enums.
 - [kepkin](https://github.com/kepkin) patiently pushed forward the support for Microsoft Visual studio.
-- [gregmarr](https://github.com/gregmarr) simplified the implementation of reverse iterators.
+- [gregmarr](https://github.com/gregmarr) simplified the implementation of reverse iterators and helped with numerous hints and improvements.
 - [Caio Luppi](https://github.com/caiovlp) fixed a bug in the Unicode handling.
 - [dariomt](https://github.com/dariomt) fixed some typos in the examples.
 - [Daniel Frey](https://github.com/d-frey) cleaned up some pointers and implemented exception-safe memory allocation.